bipinKrishnan/ml-recipe-book/_build/html/_sources/about.md

 1. **Named entity recognition** - Discusses about training transformer model for recognizing named entities using [conllpp dataset](https://huggingface.co/datasets/conllpp).
 The specific model we will use is called [bert-base-cased](https://huggingface.co/bert-base-cased).
 The model is a smaller version of original BERT and is case sensitive, which means, it treats upper-cased and lower-cased letters as different.

-2. **Masked language modelling** - Similar to fill in the blanks question, we train a model to predict the masked word in a sentence using [xsum dataset](https://huggingface.co/datasets/xsum).
+2. **Masked language modeling** - Similar to fill in the blanks question, we train a model to predict the masked word in a sentence using [xsum dataset](https://huggingface.co/datasets/xsum).
 The specific model we will use is called [distilbert-base-uncased](https://huggingface.co/distilbert-base-uncased).
 This is a distilled version of the bert base uncased model which treats upper-cased and lower-cased letters in the same manner.

 3. **Machine translation** - In this chapter, a model is trained to translate text from english to spanish.
 We will train a transformer model from Helsinki NLP group on the [news commentary dataset](https://huggingface.co/datasets/news_commentary).